pavel-odintsov/fastnetmon/docs/PACKAGES_INSTALL.md

 So we spent so much time and would like to offer rpm and deb packages for all most popular distros!
 We have only x86_64 pakages.

-Pleasee be aware!
+Please be aware!
 It's beta packaegs builded for current (25 aug 2015) version of Git master!

 #### Ubuntu LTS 12.04